Provably Faster Gradient Descent via Long Steps

 It suffices to show for some $\Delta\in (0,1/2]$, $(\lambda,\gamma)\in \mathcal{S}_{h,0,\Delta}$.
 One can easily verify the needed equalities and nonnegativities hold for all $0 \leq \Delta\leq 1/(6-\eta)$.
 The first positive semidefiniteness condition of $(\lambda,\gamma)\in \mathcal{S}_{h,0,\Delta}$ amounts to checking every $\eta\in (0,3)$ has

 Since this convex condition is linear in $\eta$, it suffices to check it at $\eta=0$ and $\eta=3$.
 Moreover, for any $\eta\in(0,3)$, note this matrix has exactly two zero eigenvalues with associated eigenvectors spanning $(1/2,1/2,1,0)$ and $(1/2,1/2,0,1)$.
-The second positive semidefiniteness condition amounts to checking an update to this matrix of size $\Delta$ remains positive semidefinite, namely
+The second positive semidefiniteness condition amounts to checking an update to this matrix of size $\Delta$ remains positive semidefinite, namely $ $ which equals

+must be positive semidefinite.
 One can check this added matrix term is positive semidefinite on the subspace spanned by $(1/2,1/2,1,0)$ and $(1/2,1/2,0,1)$ (again by checking when $\eta=0$ and $\eta=3$ and then using convexity).
 As a result, positive semidefiniteness is maintained for $\Delta$ small enough.
 Exact arithmetic verifying all of these claims are given in the associated \texttt{Mathematica} notebook.
-Hence $(\lambda,\gamma)\in \mathcal{S}_{h,0,\Delta}$, proving the main claim by Theorem~\ref{thm:straightforward-certificate} and the claimed convergence rate by Theorem~\ref{thm:straightforward-rates}. \end{proof} \begin{theorem} The stepsize pattern $h=(1.5,4.9,1.5)$ is straightforward.
+Hence $(\lambda,\gamma)\in \mathcal{S}_{h,0,\Delta}$, proving the main claim by Theorem~\ref{thm:straightforward-certificate} and the claimed convergence guarantee by Theorem~\ref{thm:straightforward-rates}. \end{proof} \begin{theorem} The stepsize pattern $h=(1.5,4.9,1.5)$ is straightforward.
 Hence gradient descent~\eqref{eq:pattern-GD} cycling through these three stepsizes has every $T=3s$ satisfy

 \end{theorem} \begin{proof} This result is certified with $\Delta=10^{-4}$ by the following exact values for $(\lambda,\gamma)\in \mathcal{S}_{h,0,\Delta}$ of

 \end{proof} Based on numerical exploration, we conjecture that patterns of the form $(3-\eta,1.5)$ are the longest straightforward patterns of length two and $(1.5,5-\eta,1.5)$ are the longest of length three.